rubyfu/RubyFu/module_0x2__system_kung_fu/parsing_html,_xml,_json.md

 ```

 ## XML
-There are 2 ways we'd like to show her, the standard library `rexml` and `nokogiri` external library
+There are 2 ways we'd like to show here, the standard library `rexml` and `nokogiri` external library

 We've the following XML file
 ```xml